coderius/yii2-magnific-popup-widget/README.md

 ?>
 ```

-More examples and docs in website [website](http://dimsemenov.com/plugins/magnific-popup/).
+More examples and docs author in [website](http://dimsemenov.com/plugins/magnific-popup/).

 License
 -------